Toggle high contrast

 Strong union organisation offers the best chance of resisting the downgrading of your employment terms following a TUPE transfer.

-Your employer must give you proper advance notice of any business transfer before it happens.
+Your employer must give you notice of any business transfer before it happens.

-If your employer expects your terms and conditions (including your pension), or the way in which you work, to change as a result of a business transfer, your employer is legally required to consult in advance about those changes.
+If your employer expects your terms and conditions (including your pension), or the way in which you work, to change as a result of a business transfer, they are legally required to consult in advance about those changes.
 Consultation must be through your union if one is recognised where you work.

 To access the admin area, you will need to setup two-factor authentication (TFA).